Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on single-cell data

 \subsection{Analysis of the CITE-seq dataset}

-\textbf{Dataset\;\;} CITE-seq dataset \citep{Hao2021_SeuratV4} consists of RNA profiles for 20{,}729 genes across 152{,}094 PBMCs with paired \emph{antibody-derived tags} (ADT) measurements.
+\textbf{Dataset\;\;} The CITE-seq dataset \citep{Hao2021_SeuratV4} consists of RNA profiles for 20{,}729 genes across 152{,}094 PBMCs with paired \emph{antibody-derived tags} (ADT) measurements.
 We focus solely on the transcriptomic modality and uniformly subsample 10{,}000 cells for analysis.
 Ground-truth labels are provided, and we adopt the \emph{L2}-level granularity, which distinguishes $\sim$30 immune subtypes.

-\textbf{Preprocessing and denoising\;\;} We applied standard QC, removing cells with $<200$ genes, genes expressed in $<3$ cells, and cells with $>15\%$ mitochondrial counts.
-Using library size factors computed from the dataset, we normalized counts to $10^4$ per cell, followed by $\log(1+x)$ transformation to stabilize variance.
-We selected the top 3{,}000 highly variable genes (Seurat v3 criterion), scaled to unit variance with values capped at 10.
-Batch effects from sequencing lanes were corrected with Harmony \citep{Korsunsky2019Harmony}, yielding a matrix $X \in \R^{10000 \times 3000}$.
+\textbf{Preprocessing and denoising\;\;} \revsn{We applied standard QC and pre-processing to the raw UMI counts data (see details in \autoref{sec:preprocess_det}), and considered the top 3{,}000 highly variable genes (Seurat v3 criterion) to construct the data matrix $X \in \R^{10{,}000 \times 3{,}000}$.
 We split into 9{,}000 training and 1{,}000 held-out test cells with preserved label proportions.
 Similar to \textbf{Setup}~\ref{setup1}, we test \dice's ability in denoising beyond the quality of the training dataset in this setting.
-The training set was used to fit the diffusion model, and the test set was reserved for evaluation.
+The training set was used to fit the diffusion model, and the test set was reserved for evaluation.}

 Using the training pipeline above, we picked $k=25$ and trained a diffusion model on 25d PCA embeddings and applied \dice for $T=100$ denoising iterations to the PCA embeddings of the test cells.
 We used a linearly decreasing (equally spaced) annealing schedule $\{\rho_t\}_{t=1}^{T}$ from $5$ to $0.5$ over 100 points.
 Further details of the denoising procedure are provided in \autoref{app:model-arch}.